Sarah Fisher: 2004–2007

 After Fisher could not put together a full NASCAR program due to sponsorship problems, she moved back to Indianapolis to find and prepare for a full-time role in the IndyCar Series.
 Although she missed the 2006 Indianapolis 500, Dreyer & Reinbold Racing signed her to a one-race contract for the Meijer Indy 300 in Kentucky.
 Fisher secured the seat by staying in contact with the team through her engagement with tire changer Andy O'Gara, as well as attending several IndyCar races throughout 2006.
 Additionally, the team contacted prospective sponsors requesting sufficient funding for her participation in place of Ryan Briscoe, who had Supercars commitments.
-Fisher finished in her starting position of 12th after car setup problems.
+Fisher finished in her starting position of twelfth after car setup problems.
 Her performance in this race led Dreyer & Reinbold to hire her for the season-ending Peak Antifreeze Indy 300 at Chicagoland Speedway.
-Fisher ended the event in 16th, giving her a two-race points total of 32.
+Fisher ended the event in sixteenth, giving her a two-race points total of 32.
 She finished the year 25th in the drivers' standings.

 Fisher returned to Dreyer & Reinbold for 2007 after the team expanded to two cars.
 Starting eighth in the season-opening XM Satellite Radio Indy 300 at Homestead–Miami Speedway, her best qualifying performance of the season, she finished in 11th place.
 Although Fisher's team did not originally plan for her to compete on road courses, Dreyer & Reinbold later added those races to Fisher's schedule.
-The first and best road-course finish of Fisher's career was a 15th-place result at the Honda Grand Prix of St. Petersburg, the season's second round.
-At the Indianapolis 500, Fisher qualified in 21st place, finishing 18th in the rain-shortened 166 lap race.
+The first and best road-course finish of Fisher's career was a fifteenth place result at the Honda Grand Prix of St. Petersburg, the season's second round.
+At the Indianapolis 500, Fisher qualified in 21st place, finishing eighteenth in the rain-shortened 166 lap race.
 Although Fisher struggled with her performance throughout the remainder of the season due to an uncompetitive car, she had two top-ten finishes; tenth at Texas Motor Speedway and seventh at Iowa Speedway.
-She finished 17th in the drivers' championship with 275 points.
+She finished seventeenth in the drivers' championship with 275 points.